-Managing the ELD lesson planning process can be a challenge, especially if you’re not sure where to begin.
-One way to make planning for our English learner groups more manageable is to have an effective structure that you can simply plug in lesson components and go.
+Managing the ELD lesson planning process can be a challenge for ESL teachers, especially when unsure where to begin.
+One way to make planning for our English learner groups more manageable is to have an effective format, or structure, that you can simply plug in lesson components and go.
 Sound good?
-Great! — because I’ve got a structure that’ll help you quickly and effectively plan out your ELD lessons! 🙌
+Great! — because I’ve got a highly effective ELD lesson planning format that’ll help you plan out your lessons! 🙌

 There are 5 categories of lessons/activities that I incorporate into my ELD instruction throughout the year.